PathDump/PathDump/switch/README.md

 in config/topology.yaml.
 Note that the topology describes the testbed setup used by the PathDump team at the University of Edinburgh.

-Without -f option, the script creates two types of rules; i) forwarding rules and ii) [CherryPick](http://dl.acm.org/citation.cfm?id=2775066) rules (the rules to tag switches IDs in order to trace packet trajectory).
-In order to create forwarding rules only, use -f flag.
+When -f option is omitted, the script creates two types of rules; i) forwarding rules and ii) [CherryPick](http://dl.acm.org/citation.cfm?id=2775066) rules (the rules to tag switches IDs in order to trace packet trajectory).
+In order to create simple forwarding rules only, use -f flag.

 ## How to install flow rules